ton-society/the-open-league/README.md

 To add new project one need to create a file in [projects/{type}/{slug.py}](./projects) folder, where type is __apps__ or __token__ and __slug__ is project name.

+To add more contracts please find your project file in [projects](./projects) folder and add metrics you need.
+The full list of supported metrics is [here](./models/metrics).